seandstewart/bardly/pending/romances/cymbeline/uncut.md

 *Presenting a small box*

-But I beseech your grace, without offence,–
+But I beseech your grace, without offence,--
-My conscience bids me ask–wherefore you have
+My conscience bids me ask--wherefore you have
 Commanded of me those most poisonous compounds,
 Which are the movers of a languishing death;
 But though slow, deadly?

 **QUEEN**
 I wonder, doctor,
-Thou ask’st me such a question.
+Thou ask'st me such a question.
 Have I not been
 Thy pupil long?
-Hast thou not learn’d me how
+Hast thou not learn'd me how
 To make perfumes? distil? preserve? yea, so
 That our great king himself doth woo me oft
 For my confections?
-Having thus far proceeded,–
+Having thus far proceeded,--
-Unless thou think’st me devilish–is’t not meet
+Unless thou think'st me devilish--is't not meet
 That I did amplify my judgment in
 Other conclusions?
 I will try the forces
 Of these thy compounds on such creatures as